hammondus/animal/README.md

   it has function
     becute

-moduel 2. dog .   is dependent on animal it has functions
+module 2. dog .   is dependent on animal it has functions
     walk & run which uses move from animals. bark